dimkr/tootik/README.md

 * /users/bio allows users to edit their bio.
 * /users/name allows users to set their display name.
 * /users/alias allows users to set an account alias, to allow migration of accounts to tootik.
+* /users/move allows users to notify followers of account migration from tootik.

 Some clients generate a certificate for / (all pages of this capsule) when /foo requests a client certificate, while others use the certificate requested by /foo only for /foo and /foo/bar.
 Therefore, pages that don't require authentication are also mirrored under /users: